Regulatory harmonization critical to cross-border payments in Africa – AfricaNenda

 Sabine Mensah – Deputy CEO, AfricaNenda Foundation

-Deputy CEO of AfricaNenda, Sabine Mensah, noted that currently, there are two regional economic and monetary unions which have same currencies and are therefore able to do seamless cross-border payments among members countries.
-The two are the West Africa Economic and Monetary Union made up of eight Francophone countries which use same currency – the CFA, and the Economic and Monetary Community of Central Africa made up of six countries using same currency – the CFA.
+In discussing the SIIP Africa Report with Techfocus24, Deputy CEO of AfricaNenda, Sabine Mensah, noted that currently, there are two regional economic and monetary unions which have same currencies and are therefore able to do seamless cross-border payments among member countries.
+The two are the West Africa Economic and Monetary Union, made up of eight Francophone countries which use same currency – the CFA, and the Economic and Monetary Community of Central Africa, made up of six countries which also use same currency – the CFA.

 “If you take it out to the rest of Africa it becomes a bit more complex because there are completely different currencies.

-“I think our regulators have a duty to really look at how to harmonize the regulatory and policy framework across Africa to enable seamless cross-border transactions.
-The fact that we have differences in currencies is still a challenge but not one that cannot be overcome.
+“I think our regulators have a duty to really look at how to harmonize the regulatory and policy frameworks across Africa to enable seamless cross-border transactions.
+The fact that we have different currencies is still a challenge but not one that cannot be overcome.
 It is just a matter of our regulators coming together to enable the ecosystem for cross-border transaction in spite of the currency differences,” she said.

-Sabine Mensah said, currently there are two models of how to achieve seamless cross-border payments – one being the European Union model based on the adoption of common currency – the Euro, while in Asia, different domestic payment systems have been connected to drive cross-border payments, in spite of the differences in currencies.
+Sabine Mensah noted that currently there are two models of how to achieve seamless cross-border payments – one being the European Union model based on the adoption of a common currency – the Euro; while in the Asian model, different domestic payment systems have been connected to drive cross-border payments, in spite of the differences in currencies.

 According to her, there are two levels to achieve this, no matter which model Africa chooses.
-The policy level should align on what the currency exchange rate will be, and then at the providers’ level, there should be access to all including banks, fintechs, merchants and other stakeholders across borders.
+The policy level should align on what the currency exchange rate will be, and then at the providers’ level, there should be access to all, including banks, fintechs, merchants and other stakeholders across borders.
+This ensures inclusivity.

 Passporting Licenses

-Not only are payment licenses in Africa limited to one country, but it also takes 18 to 24 months to obtain one payment license in a typical African country, compared to just about three months to obtain a similar license in the EU, which gives access to all EU member countries.
+Not only are PSP licenses in Africa limited to one country, but it also takes 18 to 24 months to obtain one PSP license in a typical African country, compared to just about three months to obtain a similar license in the EU, which gives access to all EU-member countries.

-Sabine Mensah said AfricaNenda is keeping a very keen eye on that space to see whether Africa will leverage the existing regional system, connect domestic systems or go the EU route to ensure seamless cross-border payments on the continent, which is critical to intra-continent trade, particular within the context of Africa Continental Free Trade Area (AfCFTA) initiative.
+Sabine Mensah said AfricaNenda is keeping a very keen eye on that space and engaging at various levels to see whether Africa will leverage the existing regional systems, connect domestic systems (like in Asia), or go the EU route to ensure seamless cross-border payments on the continent, which is critical to intra-continent trade, particularly within the context of Africa Continental Free Trade Area (AfCFTA) initiative.

-She however noted that the need for regulatory harmonization goes beyond currencies, which in under central banks, and extends to regulations around digital public infrastructure (DPIs) and identification systems, all of which are handled by different regulators in the various countries.
+She however noted that the need for regulatory harmonization goes beyond currencies, which in under central banks; it extends to regulations around digital public infrastructure (DPIs), identification systems and cybersecurity frameworks, all of which are handled by different regulators in the various countries.

 Robert Ochola – CEO, AfricaNenda Foundation

-On his part, the CEO of AfricaNenda Foundation, Robert Ochola said there is has become critical for all Africa countries to follow the Ghana example and harmonize payment systems by moving to one switch which is interoperable, just like Ghana has done.
+On his part, the CEO of AfricaNenda Foundation, Robert Ochola said there is has become critical for all Africa countries to follow the Ghana example and harmonize payment systems by moving to one switch which is interoperable, just like Ghana has done with GhIPSS.

 “It has therefore become critical for all central banks on the continent to mandate all payment service platforms and mobile money operators to integrate with one interoperable domestic switch so that it will be easy to then connect all those switches across the continent to drive cross-border payments,” he said.